brand influencer holding up computer game controller in front of video captured on smart phone for marketing purposes

 Special category products rules and regulations

-Some products, such as alcohol, beauty, children’s toys and gambling are more heavily regulated meaning that more stringent rules and regulations apply.
-It is important to be fully aware of these rules and regulations in order to avoid posts being removed, reputational damage and/or action taken against your brand.
-Check out our article on advertising alcohol on social media for more information here.
+Some products, such as alcohol, beauty, children’s toys, foods in high, fat, salt and sugar and gambling are more heavily regulated.
+Other products and services, such as those that fall into the financial sector, may be governed by separate authorities entirely.
+It is therefore important to be fully aware of these rules and regulations in order to avoid posts being removed, reputational damage and/or action taken against your brand.
+Check out our article on advertising alcohol alternatives on social media here.

 #2 – Implement an influencer strategy